| The

 they wish and calls out one of the three animals, e.g., "Elephant."

-possible, the child sitting to the immediate right and left
+possible, the selected child makes the elephant trunk with two fists in front of his nose. (see picture.)
+The child sitting to the immediate right and left

-of the chosen child form the correct elephant ears (Note: this
+of the chosen child add the correct specific animal ears (Note: this

 means the child on the left will use their closest hand to make